 People who have simple partial seizures do not lose consciousness.
 However, some people, although fully aware of what’s going on, find they can’t speak or move until the seizure is over.
 They remain awake and aware throughout.
 Sometimes they can talk quite normally to other people during the seizure.
 And they can usually remember exactly what happened to them while it was going on.
-However, simple focal seizures can affect movement, emotion, sensations and feelings in unusual and sometimes even frightening ways.
+However, simple partial seizures can affect movement, emotion, sensations and feelings in unusual and sometimes even frightening ways.
 These seizures are usually brief lasting less than 2 minutes.

 Sometimes the seizure activity spreads to other parts of the brain, so another type of seizure follows the simple focal seizure.
 This can be a complex partial seizure or a secondarily generalized seizure.

 Doctors often divide simple focal seizures into categories depending on the type of symptoms the person experiences:

-Motor Seizures – These cause a change in muscle activity.
+- Motor Seizures – These cause a change in muscle activity.
 For example, a person may have abnormal movements such as jerking of a finger or stiffening of part of the body.
 These movements may spread, either staying on one side of the body (opposite the affected area of the brain) or extending to both sides.
-Other examples are weakness, which can even affect speech, and coordinated actions such as laughter or automatic hand movements.
+Other examples are weakness, which can even affect speech, laughter or automatic hand movements.
 The person may or may not be aware of these movements.

 - Sensory Seizures – These cause changes in any one of the senses.
 People with sensory seizures may smell or taste things that aren’t there; hear clicking, ringing, or a person’s voice when there is no actual sound; or feel a sensation of “pins and needles” or numbness.
 Seizures may even be painful for some patients.
 They may feel as if they are floating or spinning in space.
 They may have visual hallucinations, seeing things that aren’t there (a spot of light, a scene with people).
 They also may experience illusions—distortions of true sensations.
 For instance, they may believe that a parked car is moving farther away, or that a person’s voice is muffled when it’s actually clear.